 I will start by highlighting the key features of neo-traditionalist Islam as presented by Quisay.
-Of particular importance is the famous triad of islām, īmān, and iḥsān, which is equated to the triad of law (fiqh), theology (kalām) and mysticism (taṣawwuf).
+Of particular importance is the famous triad of islām, īmān and iḥsān, which is correlated with the triad of law (fiqh), theology (kalām) and mysticism (taṣawwuf).
 In its orthodox forms, these disciplines are represented by the four well-known schools of fiqh, the two kalām schools called Ashʿariyya and Māturīdiyya, as well as scholars of taṣawwuf such as al-Ghazālī (d.
 1111) and Ibn al-ʿArabī (d.
 1240).
 But to really understand neo-traditionalism, one has to look at the grand narrative that lies at its heart.
 According to this narrative, pre-modern societies were aware that truths, social hierarchies, and moral values are rooted in the metaphysical structures of the cosmos.
 Inspired by anti-modernist thinkers of Catholic origin, neo-traditionalism constructs a history of decline in which the Reformation, Enlightenment, secularism, and postmodernity act as driving forces.
-The anti-metaphysical modernity, which represents the defining Other of neo-traditionalism, largely holds the Islamic world in its grip.
-Symptomatic of this are the emergence of Salafism and Islamism.
+Anti-metaphysical modernity, which represents the defining Other of neo-traditionalism, largely holds the Islamic world in its grip.
+Symptomatic of this is the emergence of Salafism and Islamism.
 Only in a few strongholds has authentic Islam managed to survive.
-Through the traditional ijāza system, which is of great importance in neo-traditionalism, the sacred knowledge of the Muslim saints residing in these strongholds made its way to Europe, where it is now embodied by a series of (typically) white, male converts.
+Through the traditional ijāza system, which is of great importance in neo-traditionalism, the sacred knowledge of the Muslim saints residing in these strongholds made its way to Europe, where it is now embodied in a series of (typically) white, male converts.
 The significance of the role of Western converts arises not least from the fact that the vast majority of Muslims in the Islamic world (including those who migrated to the West) have been influenced by modernity in such a profound way that they can no longer find their way to pristine Islam on their own.
 Pristine Islam, in its essence, represents a path to recognize, affirm, and align life with the hierarchical structures of the cosmos.

-It should come as little surprise that neo-traditionalism has no or very limited affinities with the political left or with post-/decolonial movements.
+It should come as little surprise that neo-traditionalism has no or very limited affinities with the political left or with decolonial/postcolonial movements.
 What they all share is the denial of societal hierarchies that are rooted in the metaphysical structure of reality.
-Rather, they dismiss such a view as a power instrument that serves to legitimize abuse and exploitation.
+Rather, they dismiss such a view as an instrument to legitimize abuse and exploitation.
 From the perspective of neo-traditionalism, however, the denial of these metaphysically underpinned hierarchies leads to more chaos and destruction than an affirmation of these hierarchies entails.
-Additionally, neo-traditionalism considers the worldly realm as a place that is necessarily permeated by evil.
-Compared to the infinite justice realized in the hereafter, the evil of the temporal world is, however, either negligible or at least bearable.
+Additionally, neo-traditionalism considers the worldly realm a place necessarily permeated by evil.
+Compared to the infinite justice realised in the hereafter, the evil of the temporal world is, however, either negligible or, at least, bearable.

 It is, in fact, the political right and conservative elements within Catholicism, Protestantism, and Judaism that neo-traditionalists sympathize with.
 The specific manifestations of these sympathies are noteworthy.
 For example, the ardent fascist and racist Julius Evola (d.
 1974), who migrated to Nazi Germany after the fall of fascist Italy in 1943, is considered an inspiring source for criticism of modernity by Abdal Hakim Murad, albeit with reservations.
-Hamza Yusuf's roles as an advisor to the governments of Bush and Trump, as well as his collaboration with individuals from the right-wing (even Islamophobic) and/or evangelical direction further illustrate these sympathies.
+Hamza Yusuf’s role as an advisor to the governments of Bush and Trump, as well as his collaboration with individuals from the (even Islamophobic) right-wing and/or evangelical directions further illustrate these sympathies.